Asian Studies (ASIA)

 Gender in South Asia

-Students will critically examine the influence and impact of dominant gender norms and considerations in shaping lives in South Asia.
-They will examine historical, political, socio-economic, cultural, and religious challenges and changes; theoretical understandings of gender, class, ethnicity, religion, location, and other variables in subject formation; and, debates and controversies surrounding discourses of femininity and masculinity.
+Students will critically examine the role of gender in South Asia, and investigate the influence and impact of colonialism on gender norms and considerations in shaping lives in South Asia.
+In doing so, students will investigate various debates and controversies surrounding discourses of femininity and masculinity, as well as critique different conceptualizations of feminism, the gendered effects of economic change, the relationship of gender to politics and the state, and the historical and transnational contexts which shape gender relations.
 Students will analyze primary and secondary scholarly sources, cultural products such as film, literary works, and mass media, and reflect critically on current debates and topics of interest, both in South Asia and in a transnational context within the South Asian diaspora.

 Level: UG

-Prerequisite(s): 27 credits at the 1100 level or higher including 6 credits of ASIA or ANTH or HIST
+Prerequisite(s): 27 credits from courses at the 1100 level or higher, including 6 credits from courses in ASIA or ANTH or HIST

 Attributes: ASTR, ARTS